Setting Queue Configurations in Event Portal

 To configure a DMQ for another Solace event queue, perform these steps:

-- Configure a Solace event queue according to the instructions for Adding an Event Queue to an Application in Designer.
+- Configure a Solace event queue according to the instructions for Adding a Queue to an Application in Designer.

 -